Manage firewall endpoints and endpoint associations

 Replace the following:

-• PROJECT_ID: the project where the endpoint is activated.
+• LOCATION: the zone where the endpoint exists.

-To update an organization-level firewall endpoint, use the Google Cloud console or the gcloud CLI.
-You can also update the billing project of a firewall endpoint in an organization.
+To delete a firewall endpoint, use the Google Cloud console or the gcloud CLI.

 Console